puppetlabs/puppet-resource_api/docs/hands-on-lab/01-installing-prereqs.md

 1. [Download PDK](https://puppet.com/download-puppet-development-kit) on your platform of choice.

-2. If you do not have a Philips HUE hub available, you can download the [Hue-Emulator](https://github.com/SteveyO/Hue-Emulator/raw/master/HueEmulator-v0.8.jar).
+2. If you do not have a Philips HUE hub and bulbs available, you can download the [Hue-Emulator](https://github.com/SteveyO/Hue-Emulator/raw/master/HueEmulator-v0.8.jar).
 You need to have Java installed to run this.

 3. To edit code, we recommend the cross-platform editor [VSCode](https://code.visualstudio.com/download), with the [Ruby](https://marketplace.visualstudio.com/items?itemName=rebornix.Ruby) and [Puppet](https://marketplace.visualstudio.com/items?itemName=jpogran.puppet-vscode) extensions.
 There are lots of other extensions that can help you with your development workflow.